JohnathanMarkSmith/johnathanmarksmith.github.com/resume.md

 <h2>PUBLICATIONS</h2>

+<h3>SpringSource – This Week in Spring<br>June 2013</h3>

+- Author of the article that was published on how to use Spring MVC and Spring MVC Test.

 <h3>SpringSource – This Week in Spring<br>May 2013</h3>

 - Author of the article that was published on how to use Spring's Java Configuration Style.